 The hardest part is usually not producing XML text.
 It is extracting reliable invoice headers, tax totals, buyer references, VAT identifiers, and line items from files that were designed for human reading, not system-to-system exchange.
 Different suppliers place the same field in different places.
 Some invoices are native PDFs, others are scans.
 Some include multiple tax rates, credit-note logic, or missing references that your ERP or access point will still expect.
 That is why a true PDF to e-invoice converter is really a workflow, not a button.
 If the extracted data is wrong or incomplete, every downstream step inherits the problem.

 This has become urgent because structured invoicing requirements are expanding across Europe while day-to-day invoice traffic is still heavily PDF-based.
-According to Bitkom's 2024 survey on e-invoice readiness in Germany, in a survey of 1,103 German companies, only 45% said they could receive structured e-invoices shortly before the 2025 obligation, while 99% still sent invoices by email, for example as PDF files.
-That gap is exactly why so many teams now need to convert PDF to e-invoice outputs without replacing their entire upstream document flow overnight.
-You can already see the same pressure in market-specific rollouts such as Belgium's 2026 Peppol invoice mandate, which is turning familiar PDF workflows into practical conversion projects.
+According to Ireland's Central Statistics Office 2023 enterprise invoicing release, 29% of enterprises used electronic invoices suitable for automated processing, while 60% used electronic invoices not suitable for automated processing and 44% still used paper invoices.
+That gap is why many teams need a bridge from human-readable invoice traffic to structured e-invoice outputs.
+You can already see the same pressure in market-specific rollouts such as Belgium's 2026 Peppol invoice mandate and Dutch Peppol and NLCIUS e-invoicing rules, which are turning familiar PDF workflows into practical conversion projects.

 So this guide takes a workflow-first approach.
 Instead of treating the job like a black-box PDF to e-invoice converter purchase, it breaks the process into four operational steps: extract, map, validate, and deliver.
 That gives you a clearer way to evaluate tools, choose the right target format, and understand where OCR and data extraction end, and where compliance validation and transmission begin.